Truth and Reconciliation Week: Learning Through Action

 How can we educate ourselves to feel adequately prepared to engage young people in the process of reconciliation?

-- Explore the history of residential schools and the TRC’s 94 Calls to Action
+- Explore the history of residential schools and the TRC’s 94 Calls to Action.

-- Listen to a Nigigoonsiminikaaning Elder speak about reconciliation and moving forward
+- Listen to a Nigigoonsiminikaaning Elder speak about reconciliation and moving forward.

-- Learn about Indigenous Rights
+- Learn about Indigenous Rights.

-- Read about Indigenous history and educational practices
+- Read about Indigenous history and educational practices.

-- Enjoy novels written by Indigenous authors
+- Enjoy novels written by Indigenous authors.

-- Practise writing and saying a land acknowledgement
+- Practise writing and saying a land acknowledgement.

-- Educate yourself about the importance of language revitalization to reconciliation
+- Educate yourself about the importance of language revitalization to reconciliation.

-- Hear why the land is sacred from a Naicatchewenin Elder
+- Hear why the land is sacred from a Naicatchewenin Elder.

-- Create an Indigenous library in your school or classroom
+- Create an Indigenous library in your school or classroom.

-- Follow the Learning Bird Blog for resources and teaching tips you can use in your classroom
+- Follow the Learning Bird Blog for resources and teaching tips you can use in your classroom.

 Reconciliation often comes with the resurgence of trauma.
-As we approach these topics with young people, inter-generational wounds can manifest in a variety of ways.
+As we approach these topics with young people, inter-generational wounds can manifest in various ways.
 Creating a space where learners can learn about the topic, themselves, and their emotions can make a difference in how youth move forward through their journey of reconciliation.
 You may wish to learn more about trauma-informed practice and create a toolkit of strategies to support the young people in your care.

 As you engage and take action during Truth and Reconciliation Week, consider asking yourself: